top of page

 22. Block Placement

-A method to position related products from different categories together, i.e. cross merchandising.
-An example is positioning chocolate bars next to flowers and cards.
+Positioning related products from different categories together, for example chocolate bars next to flowers and cards, ie: cross merchandising.

 23. Built-In Fixture